 Each year, the College of Visual and Performing Arts honors a select group of alumni for their achievements in artistic performance, research and education.
 Our Distinguished Alumni Award recipients represent how far a degree in Arts, Theatre, Music or Dance can take you.
 We’re excited to welcome these Distinguished Alumni back to campus, celebrate their success, and have the opportunity to learn from their experiences and inspire future greatness.

-This month, the College of Visual and Performing Arts awarded its highest honor to five alumni who exemplify excellence in their fields, recognizing them for their achievements in artistry and education.
+This month, College of Visual and Performing Arts will award its highest honor to five alumni who exemplify excellence in their fields, recognizing them for their achievements in artistry and education.

 School of Art